codewario/PocketLibraryImages/README.md

 flags will increase the conversion time a bit as writing to the console is not an instant operation:

-- `-ShowConvertedFiles`: Output the files which are converted to the console
+- `-OutputConvertedFiles`: Output the files which are converted to the console
 - `-Verbose`: Additional debugging output, useful when troubleshooting the script
 - `-Verbosity`: `Minimal`, `Extra`, or `Noisy`.
 Controls how much information is displayed when `-Verbose` is set.
 No effect otherwise. `Minimal` is the default.